top of page

 Use a measuring tape

-To measure a child's height to shoulder for ordering a Pediatric Belt Cane, start by the child stand straight against a wall.
-Use a measuring tape to measure from the floor to the top of the child's shoulder. the tape is straight and parallel to the wall for an accurate measurement.
-Record the height in inches, Little Kid cane lengths go up to 37 inches.
+To measure cane length, start by having the child bear weight and stand erect with feet near each other.
+Use a measuring tape to measure from the floor to the top of the child's shoulder.
+Make sure the measuring tape is pulled taut and parallel to the child for an accurate measurement.
+Record the height in inches, Little Kid Belt Cane lengths go up to 37 inches.

 Big Kid Sizes